 #StillBisexual, a project of Community Partners, is an education and advocacy organization focused on empowering those who are attracted to more than one sex and/or gender.
-Our media campaigns and education programs raise awareness, promote inclusivity and foster understanding about the unique challenges faced by bisexuals, pansexuals, fluid and queer members of the LGBTQIA+ community—such as higher rates of suicide, mental illness, domestic violence, and sexual assault than gays, lesbians or heterosexuals.
-Our organization fights to break down negative perceptions about the Bi+ community through media campaigns that increase visibility and fight defamation, and education programs that raise awareness about the bisexual identity.
+Our media campaigns and education programs raise awareness, promote inclusivity and foster understanding about the unique aspects of the bi+ identity, including challenges faced by bisexuals, pansexuals, fluid and queer members of the LGBTQIA+ community—such as higher rates of suicide, mental illness, domestic violence, and sexual assault than gays, lesbians or heterosexuals.

 What many people don’t understand about members of the Bi+ community is that whether we are single or in a relationship, regardless of our partners’ gender, our orientation persists.
 Being bisexual is lifelong for most of us.
 It is an identity, not a passing fad.
 We are still bisexual — no matter how many times folks may ask!

 But, you’ve chosen to be straight or gay once you commit to a partner, right?